advanced-go/example-test/README.md

 # example-test

-A test driver for the example host which is running an AI Agent that manages resiliency.
+A test driver for the example host.